MaxSmile/CoinageWallet-Android/README.md

 Your contributions are very welcome, be it translations, extra features or new coins support.
 Just fork this repo and create a pull request with your changes.

-For new coins support read this [document](https://coinomi.com/AddingSupportForANewCurrency/).
-Generally you need:

-* Electrum-server support
-* Coinomi core support
-* A beautiful vector icon
-* Entry to the [BIP44 registry](https://github.com/satoshilabs/docs/blob/master/slips/slip-0044.rst) that is maintained by Satoshi labs

 ## Releasing the app